2011 UBS rogue trader scandal: Incident

-The accused trader
+Perpetrator

 Kweku Adoboli was born 21 May 1980.
 His family home was in Tema, Ghana, but he has lived in the UK since 1991 and been described as "British by culture, citizenry and fame."

 He graduated from the University of Nottingham, where he studied computer science and management, in 2003.
 Prior to this, he studied at Ackworth School (a Quaker-run private boarding school near Leeds), where he was Head Boy between 1997 and 1998, the year he graduated.

 According to the Daily Telegraph, shortly before the news of the incident broke, Adoboli had posted on his Facebook account that "I need a miracle".

 Kweku's father, John Adoboli, is a former Ghanaian official at the United Nations.
 On the day of his son's arrest, he expressed the family's shock and disbelief: "We are all here reading all the materials and all the things being said about him.
 The family is heartbroken because fraud is not our way of life."

-Mechanics of the incident
+Mechanics

 According to UBS, Adoboli had disguised the risk of his trades by using "forward-settling" ETF cash positions.

 According to the Financial Times, and other sources, Adoboli is suspected to have used the fact that some ETF transactions in Europe are not issued confirmations until after settlement has taken place.
 The exploitation of this process allows a party in a transaction to receive payment for a trade before the transaction has been confirmed.
 While the cash proceeds in this scheme cannot be simply retrieved, the seller may still show the cash on their books and possibly use it in further transactions.
 The process of orchestrating fails to deliver trades may then be used in a carousel of transactions.
 Unlike in the United States, no data about the volume of fails-to-delivers is available for Europe.
 CNN and World Finance also stated that some banks have deliberately allowed certain levels of fails-to-deliver, as a method of "dealing with financial stress" so that between accounting cycles the value of securities sold, but not delivered, as well as the value of the cash booked, but not received can be reflected on the books.

 In October 2011, Sergio Ermotti, the then-interim CEO of UBS, after the departure of Grübel, admitted that the computer system at UBS had detected the unauthorized trading activities of Adoboli beforehand and had issued a warning, but the bank had failed to act on the warning.

 In May 2012, Sergio Ermotti, Group CEO, spoke at the UBS AGM about the changes implemented following the scandal.
 Ermotti spoke of improved internal monitoring and deficiencies in the financial reporting control system that have been addressed.
 Ermotti also made reference to employees that have been replaced or had pay docked due to serious mistakes or unreasonable behaviour.